flosch/simpleapi/README.rst

 About
 =====

 simpleapi is an **easy to use, consistent, transparent and portable** way of providing an API within your django project.
-It supports **several output formats** (e. g. json, jsonp, xml) and provides a **client library** to access the API seamlessly from any python application.
+It supports **several output formats** (e. g. json, jsonp, xml) and provides **client libraries** (PHP, Python) to access the API seamlessly from any remote application.
 You can also use nearly every **Ajax framework** (e. g. jQuery, ExtJS, etc.) to access the API.

 * dynamic key authentication / ip restriction
 * type-conversion / constraints